 I’m a Taurus and self-care is my home turf.
 I don’t think much about “taking care of” my skin and rarely wear makeup, but I really love the experience and ritual of washing/scrubbing my face and applying argan oil.
 It just feels so good to me.
 Even though I love it and it is a common act, I feel really vulnerable sharing a video of me doing this.
 So weird the things we consider private vs the things we share, and how dramatically that differs from one person to the next.

-Day 16: Gevurah sh’b Tiferet (Strength within Beauty) – boundaries (they’re my life’s work), agency, rest as resistance
+Day 16: Gevurah sh’b Tiferet (Strength within Beauty) – boundaries (that’s my life’s work), agency, rest as resistance

 One of my favorite ways to set a boundary with the world is with sleep.
 (And yes, I actually fell asleep.
 It was yummy.)
 If you aren’t already familiar with The Nap Ministry, what are you waiting for?